cloudbees/terraform-aws-cloudbees-cd-eks-addon/README.md

 - Providing a series of opinionated [blueprints](blueprints) that implement the CloudBees CD/RO add-on module for use with [Amazon EKS blueprints for Terraform](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/) which are aligned with the [EKS Best Practices Guides](https://aws.github.io/aws-eks-best-practices/).

 ## CloudBees CD/RO license
 You must have a valid license to operate the CloudBees CD/RO server.
-By default, CloudBees CD/RO uses the Server License type.
-For more information, refer to [CloudBees CD/RO Licensing](https://docs.cloudbees.com/docs/cloudbees-cd/latest/set-up-cdro/licenses).
+By default, CloudBees CD/RO uses the server license type.
+For more information, refer to [Licenses](https://docs.cloudbees.com/docs/cloudbees-cd/latest/set-up-cdro/licenses).

 ## Usage